YaoAnbang/YaoAnbang.github.io/_pages/about.md

 Awards
 =====
++ 1 Distinguished Invention Award in 2020, for strong merits to future Intel AI HW designs.
 + 4 Intel China Quarterly Awards in 2017~2019.
 + Intel Global Inventor 2018, 1 out of ~8000 Employees of Intel China
 + Intel China Employee of the Year Award 2017
-+ Top Inventor of 2017, 1 out of over 700 Research Scientists of Intel Labs
++ Top-1 Inventor of 2017, 1 out of over 700 Research Scientists of Intel Labs
 + Intel i360 Design Hero Award 2017, the Highest Business Award of Intel IoTG Asian Region
 + Intel China Award 2017, the Highest Annual Team Award of Intel China
 + Intel China Award 2016, the Highest Annual Team Award of Intel China